Creating a CBC

 Traditional

-The traditional none is enabled by default; it is shown as an additional option presented in each task.
-It includes the text "None, I wouldn't choose any of these."
-Respondents have the choice to select one of the product concepts or opt for none of them.
-This mirrors real-world scenarios where buyers are not obligated to make a purchase if they do not like any of the available options.
-The traditional none option can also be used for specifying a fixed alternative such as a status quo choice or a fixed alternative such as “I would prescribe diet and exercise to the patient.”
+Shown as an additional option in each task with the default text "None, I wouldn't choose any of these."
+Respondents can select a product concept or opt out entirely.
+The traditional "none" can also be used for a fixed alternative, such as a status quo choice or "I would prescribe diet and exercise to the patient."

 A traditional none option is shown below a CBC task asking respondents to select a vacation package.